SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

 information on topics such as automatic file backups and scratch directory purge frequency.

-\$BSCRATCH is also mounted on Cori, Cori genepool, and Cori ExVivo.
+`$BSCRATCH` is also mounted on Cori, Cori Genepool, and Cori ExVivo.
 This is useful for a workload needing to see files from all machines.

 !!! note